glynnbird/postcodelookup/README.md

 Unzip the download and look in the directory structure for a large CSV file e.g. `NSPL_FEB_2020_UK/Data/NSPL_FEB_2020_UK.csv` - we need this file for our setup process.

-Run `setup.js` passing in the path to that CSV file to do a one-off setup process:
+Run `setup.js` passing in the path to that CSV file to do a one-off setup process e.g:

 ```sh
 ./setup.js ~/Downloads/NSPL_FEB_2020_UK/Data/NSPL_FEB_2020_UK.csv